gnufs/opal-samples/README.md

 What are these?
 ---------------

-Code samples I came up with during my study of Opal in Berlin Institute of Technology.
-(Basics of most classes were developed during lectures, though.)
+Code samples I came up with during my study of Opal at Berlin Institute of Technology.

-[Opal](http://projects.uebb.tu-berlin.de/opal/trac) is a functional language, developed and used mainly at BIT.
+[Opal](http://projects.uebb.tu-berlin.de/opal/trac) is a functional algebraic language, developed and used mainly at BIT.

-Other code samples can also be found on http://code.google.com/p/opal-examples/
+Other code samples can also be found on [http://code.google.com/p/opal-examples/].

 License
 ========